-Frittata is one of our favorite brunch staples, and this version is an ideal match for Groth Sauvignon Blanc and Estate White.
+Frittata is one of our favorite brunch staples, and this wine pairing recipe is an ideal match for Groth Sauvignon Blanc and Estate White.
 These crisp, dry whites are perfect foils for the rich smoked salmon, leaving your palate refreshed and craving another bite of this delicious dish.

 This recipe comes from Groth Culinary Director Kimball Jones.
 Kimball is the author of the cookbook Sharing the Vineyard Table.
 He is also married to Suzanne Groth.

 8 spears asparagus, peeled, sliced thinly

 1 tablespoon olive oil

 8 ounces Yukon gold potatoes, peeled and diced into 1/4-inch pieces

 1 cup crème fraiche or cream